xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 List CRDTs use a different perspective from OT.
 When you type a character in a text document, you probably don't think of its position as "index 17" or whatever; instead, its position is at a certain place within the existing text.

-"A certain place within the existing text" is vague, but at a minimum, it should be between the characters left and right of your insertion point ("on" and " table" in the example above)  Also, unlike an index, this intuitive position doesn't change if other users concurrently type earlier in the document; your new text should go between the same characters as before.
-That is, the position is *immutable*.
+"A certain place within the existing text" is vague, but at a minimum, it should be between the characters left and right of your insertion point ("on" and " table" in the example above)  Also, unlike an index, this intuitive position is *immutable*.

 This leads to the following implementation.
 The list's state is a Unique Set whose values are pairs `(p, x)`, where `x` is the actual value (e.g., a character), and `p` is a **unique immutable position** drawn from some abstract total order.
 The user-visible state of the list is the list of values `x` ordered by their positions `p`.
 Operations are implemented as:
 - `insert(i, x)`: The inserting user looks up the positions `pL`, `pR` of the values to the left and right (indices `i` and `i+1`), generates a unique new position `p` such that `pL < p < pR`, and calls `add((p, x))` on the Unique Set.